CFDScript/CFDScript/CODE_OF_CONDUCT.md

 Maintainers may remove, edit, or reject contributions; issue warnings; temporarily restrict participation; or permanently remove access when behavior violates this Code of Conduct.
 Decisions will be made in good faith and in proportion to the circumstances.

-## Changes

-This is a living document and may be updated as the FEAScript community evolves.

 ## Attribution

-This Code of Conduct borrows heavily from the [stdlib Code of Conduct](https://github.com/stdlib-js/stdlib/blob/develop/CODE_OF_CONDUCT.md), the [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct/blob/gh-pages/codeofconduct_redo.md), and the [Linux Kernel Code of Conduct](https://docs.kernel.org/process/code-of-conduct.html).
+This Code of Conduct borrows heavily from the [stdlib Code of Conduct](https://github.com/stdlib-js/stdlib/blob/develop/CODE_OF_CONDUCT.md), the [TODO Group Open Code of Conduct](https://github.com/todogroup/opencodeofconduct/tree/gh-pages) and the [Linux Kernel Code of Conduct](https://docs.kernel.org/process/code-of-conduct.html).
 The Engineering Responsibility section is inspired by the [Archimedean Oath](https://www.ilry.fi/en/students/graduation/oath-archimedes/).